MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize/Reduce-Disk-Footprint.md

 ## Disable Hibernation

 Hibernation creates hiberfil.sys file, whose max size could be as large as the physical RAM.
 With 16 GB physical RAM, hiberfil.sys file could take up about 16 GB of your disk space.
-If your device doesn't need hibernation, you can [disable it]./iot-ent-optimize-images.md?#disable-hibernation).
+If your device doesn't need hibernation, you can [disable it](/iot-ent-optimize-images#disable-hibernation).

 ## Disable the Page File

 Disabling the Page file can save several GBs depending on physical RAM size and default memory manager setting.
-Learn how to [disable the page file from the registry](/windows-hardware/manufacture/desktop/iot-ent-optimize-images#disable-the-page-file).
+Learn how to [disable the page file from the registry](iot-ent-optimize-images#disable-the-page-file).

 ## Remove Unnecessary Drivers